IsaiahGrace/esp-pi-hole-disabler/README.md

 The objective is to make a physical button which will disable the Pi-Hole add blocker for one minute.

+# How to compile
+This project uses the wonderful esp-idf SDK from Espressif.
+You will need to install it in order to compile this project.
+1. Enter the required secrets with `idf.py menuconfig`
+2. Build, flash, and monitor with `idf.py flash monitor`

 # LED indicators
 ![led_behavior](doc/led_behavior.png "LED indicators")